buda-base/owl-schema/lang-tags.md

 - `pi-Thai` for Pali written in Thai script
 - `pi-x-iast` (BDRC) for Pali written in [IAST](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration)
 - `pi-Khmr` for Pali written in Khmer script
+- `pi-x-efeo` for Pali written in Khmer via the EFEO romanization
-- `pi-x-kmfemc` for Pali written in Khmer via the FEMC romanization
+- `pi-x-twktt-origKhmer` for Pali written in Khmer romanized via the [TWKTT](https://github.com/buda-base/twktt-doc/) romanization
+- `pi-Khmr-x-kmpre20c` for Pali written in Khmer script using the archaic spelling predating any of the 20th-century reforms
+- `pi-x-kmpre20c-efeo` for Pali written in Khmer script using the archaic spelling predating any of the 20th-century reforms transliterated using the EFEO romanization
+- `pi-x-kmpre20c-twktt-origKhmer` for Pali written in Khmer script using the archaic spelling predating any of the 20th-century reforms transliterated using the [TWKTT](https://github.com/buda-base/twktt-doc/) romanization

 #### Sanskrit
 We also choose to keep the script tag for Sanskrit in Devanagari: